giuseppefutia/big-dive-sparql/README.md

 [Perform the query](http://dbpedia.org/sparql?default-graph-uri=http%3A%2F%2Fdbpedia.org&query=SELECT+DISTINCT+%3Fdirector+%3FdirectorLabel+%3Fquote%0D%0AWHERE+%7B%0D%0A++++%3Fmovie+%3Chttp%3A%2F%2Fdbpedia.org%2Fontology%2Fdirector%3E+%3Fdirector+.%0D%0A++++%3Fdirector+rdfs%3Alabel+%3FdirectorLabel+.%0D%0A++++OPTIONAL+%7B%3Fdirector+%3Chttp%3A%2F%2Fdbpedia.org%2Fproperty%2Fquote%3E+%3Fquote%7D+.+%0D%0A++++FILTER+%28langMatches%28lang%28%3FdirectorLabel%29%2C+%22EN%22%29%29+.%0D%0A%7D%0D%0A&format=text%2Fhtml&CXML_redir_for_subjs=121&CXML_redir_for_hrefs=&timeout=30000&debug=on)

 ### Exercise
-* Get all directors in DBpedia.
-Get all movies in which these directors had the role of producers.
+* Get all directors in DBpedia and all movies in which these directors had the role of producers.

 ## ASK, DESCRIBE, CONSTRUCT
 In addition to the SELECT clause, you can specify other keywords depending on the result we want to achieve with our queries.